-We encounter countless institutions throughout our lives—educational, familial, governmental, religious, artistic—many of which fail to sufficiently foster individual character, vital community, or an abounding appreciation for truth.
-These fixtures of society imprint worldviews upon us, nurture habits of mind and encourage the development of various skills.
+We encounter numberless institutions throughout our lives—educational, familial, governmental, religious, artistic—many of which fail to sufficiently foster individual character, vital community, or an abounding appreciation for truth.
+These fixtures of society imprint worldviews upon us, nurture habits of mind, and encourage the development of various existential skills.

-Unfortunately, too often, they espouse ideas which distract from human flourishing (or run counter to it).
+Unfortunately, too often, they espouse ideas which distract from human flourishing.
 Or, we settle for that which is merely interesting.
-When an article strikes us as just a fascinating read or a film is simply entertaining, we have missed an opportunity; concepts stay in an abstract or utopian realm rather than entering into our lived experiences as embodied truths.
+When an essay strikes us as just a fascinating read or a film is simply entertaining, we have missed an opportunity; concepts stay in an abstract or idealistic realm rather than entering into our lived experiences as embodied truths.

 Of course, value exists in the life of the mind—finding pleasure in cultural or intellectual stimulation—but if an idea can’t be manifest in its most impactful form, instructing the ways in which we live, then we have little interest in it.
-We sympathize with William James’ orientation that viewpoints should be “judged by their fruits…not by their roots,” encouraging individuals to experiment firsthand with theories—rather than remaining mired in axioms or metaphysics.
+We sympathize with William James’ orientation that viewpoints should be “judged by their fruits . . . not by their roots,” encouraging individuals to experiment firsthand with theories and concepts—rather than remaining mired in axioms or metaphysics.
 As John Dewey asserted, truth is the “resolution of a problematic situation.”

-At Erraticus, we write to challenge dogma, hubris, fundamentalism, and ideological priggishness, aspiring to transcend our moral tribes.
+At Erraticus, we write to challenge dogma, fundamentalism, and ideological hubris.
 We are a town square inviting our many communities to practice a philosophy of neighborliness.

 Narratives are in our nature and creativity is central to the human experience.

-The accumulated wisdom of traditions deserve respect but shouldn’t hinder us from innovation: cultural, social, or otherwise.
-Further, we encourage progress, understanding that it must be grounded within reality.
+The accumulated wisdom of traditions deserves respect but shouldn’t hinder us from innovation: cultural, social, or otherwise.
+Further, we encourage progress, understanding that it must be informed by experiences and not idealisms.

 We write in hopes that thriving individuals, in turn, sustain vibrant communities, local and regional.
-This is what is meant by spontaneous culture—solutions to living well are born internally, extending outward to our communities.
+This is what we mean by spontaneous culture—prudent solutions to living well are born within particular places and unique contexts, to then be adopted and adapted as bet fits other communities and cultures.

-At Erraticus we believe that art, culture, technology, and ideas matter as much as they develop emotional intelligence and empower individuals to live well.
+At Erraticus, we believe that art, culture, technology, and ideas matter as much as they empower individuals and communities to flourish.
+And that requires taking a pragmatic approach to ideas.

 Erraticus Editorial Board